duckietown/hatchery/readme.md

 ## Hatchery

-An IDE for ROS development.
-Language support and code assistance for ROS files.
+An IDE for the Robot Operating System (runs on Mac OS X, Linux, Windows).
+Language support and code assistance for ROS applications.

 ### Running